erithmetic/rails-rack-session/README.md

 antipattern).

-This gem allows you to seemlessly share a cookie among rack-based web applications, provided they all use the built-in Rack::Session::Storage.
+This gem allows you to seemlessly share a cookie among rack-based web applications, provided they all use the built-in Rack::Session middleware.

 ## How does it work?